joshjohanning/github-misc-scripts/gh-cli/README.md

 > **Note:**
 > No longer works for GitHub.com and deprecated for GHES 3.7+.
 See [Changelog post](https://github.blog/changelog/2022-08-18-deprecation-notice-graphql-for-packages/), [GraphQL breaking changes](https://docs.github.com/en/graphql/overview/breaking-changes#changes-scheduled-for-2022-11-21-1), and [GHES 3.7 deprecations](https://docs.github.com/en/enterprise-server@3.7/admin/release-notes#3.7.0-deprecations)

+## get-pull-requests-in-organization.sh

+Gets the pull requests in an organization

+## get-pull-requests-in-repository.sh

+Gets the pull requests in a repository

 ## get-releases.sh

 Gets a list of releases for a repository